Chile: Economy

 The Central Bank of Chile in Santiago serves as the central bank for the country.
 The Chilean currency is the Chilean peso (CLP).
 Chile is one of South America's most stable and prosperous nations, leading Latin American nations in human development, competitiveness, globalization, economic freedom, and low perception of corruption.
 Since July 2013, Chile is considered by the World Bank as a "high-income economy".

-Chile has the highest degree of economic freedom in South America (ranking 7th worldwide), owing to its independent and efficient judicial system and prudent public finance management.
+The think tank The Heritage Foundation states that Chile has the highest degree of economic freedom in South America (ranking 22nd worldwide), owing to its independent and efficient judicial system and prudent public finance management.
 In May 2010 Chile became the first South American country to join the OECD.
 In 2006, Chile became the country with the highest nominal GDP per capita in Latin America.
 As of 2020, Chile ranks third in Latin America (behind Uruguay and Panama) in nominal GDP per capita.

 Copper mining makes up 20% of Chilean GDP and 60% of exports.
 Escondida is the largest copper mine in the world, producing over 5% of global supplies.
 Overall, Chile produces a third of the world's copper.
 Codelco, the state mining firm, competes with private copper mining companies.

 Sound economic policies, maintained consistently since the 1980s, have contributed to steady economic growth in Chile and have more than halved poverty rates.
 Chile began to experience a moderate economic downturn in 1999.
 The economy remained sluggish until 2003, when it began to show clear signs of recovery, achieving 4.0% GDP growth.
 The Chilean economy finished 2004 with growth of 6%.
 Real GDP growth reached 5.7% in 2005 before falling back to 4% in 2006.
 GDP expanded by 5% in 2007.
-Faced with the financial crisis of 2007–2008 the government announced an economic stimulus plan to spur employment and growth, and despite the Great Recession, aimed for an expansion of between 2% and 3% of GDP for 2009.
+Faced with the 2008 financial crisis, the government announced an economic stimulus plan to spur employment and growth, and despite the Great Recession, aimed for an expansion of between 2% and 3% of GDP for 2009.
 Nonetheless, economic analysts disagreed with government estimates and predicted economic growth at a median of 1.5%.
 Real GDP growth in 2012 was 5.5%.
 Growth slowed to 4.1% in the first quarter of 2013.

-The unemployment rate was 6.4% in April 2013.
+The unemployment rate was 7.8% in 2022, according to The World Bank.
 There are reported labor shortages in agriculture, mining, and construction.
 The percentage of Chileans with per capita household incomes below the poverty line—defined as twice the cost of satisfying a person's minimal nutritional needs—fell from 45.1% in 1987 to 11.5% in 2009, according to government surveys.
 Critics in Chile, however, argue that true poverty figures are considerably higher than those officially published.
 Using the relative yardstick favoured in many European countries, 27% of Chileans would be poor, according to Juan Carlos Feres of the ECLAC.